-Insert the following under the heading: Notes.-See comments under Family Sylviidae.
+Insert the following under the heading:

 Move Genus PHYLLOSCOPUS Boie, its citation, and its included species from pp. 490-491 to follow this newly inserted family.

 Change the heading Family SYLVIIDAE: Old World Warblers and Gnatcatchers to Family SYLVIIDAE: Sylviid Warblers, delete the heading Subfamily SYLVIINAE: Old World Warblers, and move the modified heading from p.
 489 to a position following the account for Phylloscopus borealis.
 Change the Notes under this family heading to: